 Information for Year 4 Parents

 Please make sure your child comes to school dressed in their PE kit on their PE day.
-If your child has a sports activity after school, they must bring in an additional kit to wear for this.
-Indoor and outdoor PE kit: Navy shorts, blue T-Shirt and plimsolls/trainers, school tracksuit or navy tracksuit bottoms/school jumper and trainers – all labelled please!
-In Year 4, children will have PE on a Wednesday and on the other days of the week we will do the daily mile in place of our second PE lesson.
+Indoor and outdoor PE kit: Navy shorts/skirt, blue T-Shirt and plimsolls/trainers, school tracksuit or navy tracksuit bottoms/school jumper and trainers – all labelled please!
+In Year 4, children will have PE on a Wednesday and Badminton on a Thursday on the other days of the week we will do the daily mile where possible.
 This will be reviewed at the start of the spring term.
 Please also ensure your child has an additional pair of trainers/plimsolls at school every day to allow them onto the meadow.

 Children are free to choose any books from the book corner or library in Year 4 however we will monitor the books they choose.
 We would appreciate your support when guiding them towards appropriate texts for their interests and ability.
 They are also able to bring in a book from home if they choose.
-They will be expected to read for 10 - 20 minutes every night to an adult.
-Daily reading should be recorded in their Homework Diary and I will check these daily and give them a sticker towards their reading chart.
-In addition to their home reading, the children will have an adult listen to them read on a regular basis during the school day.
+They will be expected to read for 15 - 20 minutes every night to an adult.
+Daily reading should be recorded on the new GoRead app.
+In addition to their home reading, the children will have an adult listen to them read on a regular basis during the school day, either as a daily reader or through Reciprocal Reading sessions.
 In order for your child to gain the most out of reading, ask them comprehension questions about the text they are reading, check their understanding and help them to foster a love of books.

-The children will bring home 10 spellings every Monday which will be stuck in their homework books.
-These will sometimes follow a spelling pattern or will be taken from the required list from Year 4, sometimes topic words may also feature.
-We have completed the Year 3 spelling scheme and have progressed onto the Year 4 scheme however, there will be occasions where Year 3 spellings form part of the scheme to ensure these rules are not forgotten.
+The children will be given 15 spellings every Monday (10 that follow a spelling pattern and 5 that are related to our science, geography or history topics).
+These are available on the Year 4 class page on the website.
+The children will follow the Year 4 spelling scheme but there will occasions where Year 3 spellings and statutory spellings form part of the scheme to ensure these rules are not forgotten.
 They will be tested every Monday.
 Please ensure that the children practise their spellings throughout the week in preparation for their spelling test.
 We will monitor their spelling results throughout the year and re-test where necessary.

 I hope you find the information in this document useful to help you support your child at home this coming year.
-Miss Wilson, Year 4 Teacher.
-Mrs McIntyre, Teaching Assistant.
+Miss Schroder, Year 4 Teacher.
+Mrs Clark, Teaching Assistant.